movermeyer/ImportFromTodoist/docs/design_decisions.md

 ### Projects

-Projects another way to organize Issues in GitHub.
+Projects are another way to organize Issues in GitHub.
 They were designed in the style of [Kanban boards](https://leankit.com/learn/kanban/kanban-board//), with **cards** placed within **columns**.
 Cards could either be references to Issues, or be simple notes.

-Projects could be configured so that as Issues were closed, the corresponding card would be automatically moved to a specified column.
+Projects could [be configured](https://help.github.com/articles/configuring-automation-for-project-boards/) so that as Issues were closed, the corresponding card would be automatically moved to a specified column.

-(TODO: Write more about how they are used)
+Projects can reference issues from multiple repositories, allowing users to track progress at a higher level than the individual repository.

 ### Labels